 - Once a cat has suffered from FLUTD, a food specifically designed to prevent crystal formation should be fed for life to prevent recurrence

-All Hills Science diet foods are extremely palatable and are eagerly accepted by most cats.
+All Hill’s Pet Nutrition foods are extremely palatable and are eagerly accepted by most cats.
 However, when suffering from FLUTD your cat may have a reduced appetite or be less willing to eat.
 If your cat does resist a change of food, the following tips may help:

-If you pet refuses to eat for more than 48 hours, discuss the problem with your vet.
+- If your pet refuses to eat for more than 48 hours, discuss the problem with your vet.

 If you wish to discuss your cat’s condition personally with one of our vets, simply call one of our clinics to make an appointment.